Om Mani Padme Hum is a very important Buddhist mantra.

 But it generally means, “The jewel is in the lotus”.

 In other words.
-If you want to make it to become a Buddha, follow the wise path of dharma with love and compassion, and be enlightened
+If you want to make it to become a Buddha, follow the wise path of dharma with love and compassion.

 Essentially, what Om Mani Padme Hum is saying is that if you want to achieve the highest state of your being, you must live an enlightened life, speaking, acting, and behaving in an enlightened way, with love and compassion for all.
 This is the way to your highest self.